 1. Short for Revolutions Per Minute, RPM is used to help determine the access time on computer hard drives.
-RPM is a measurement of how many complete revolutions a computer's hard drive makes in a single minute.
-The higher the RPM, the faster the data will be accessed; for example, if you were comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the hard drive with a 7200 RPM will be capable of accessing data much faster than the 5400 RPM drive.
-However, it is also important to note that a 5400 RPM drive will be much cheaper than a 7200 RPM drive.
+RPM is a measurement of how many revolutions a computer's hard drive makes in a single minute.
+The higher the RPM, the faster the data will be accessed; for example, if you were comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the hard drive with a 7200 RPM will be capable of accessing data much faster than the other.

 Note: Newer computers with SSD drives have no movable parts and therefore have no RPM.

 3. Short for RPM package Manager, RPM is an installation and packaging tool used with many different Linux variants to install Internet downloads.
 RPM uses the .RPM file extension when creating a package.
 For users more familiar with Debian, this tool is similar to the Dpkg tool.